Adaptable-Switch/AS_test/README.md

 ### 2.2.Generate new candidate solution in the search area.

 A solution is a flow group allocation.
 To generate new neiboring solution, after the init step of the algorithm, it randomly select a flow group from any one EE(i) to another EE(j).
+The more workload an execution engine has, the larger probability it gets a flow group moving out; while a destination execution engine for the moving group is selected with probability that is inversely proportional to the workload of the execution engine.

 ### 2.3.The evaluation function in SA.